-We will look at the different types of blockchain that are available.
+We will look at the different types of blockchains that are available.
 Before we go on to dive deeper, let us understand the need for different blockchain types because they serve different applications.

 It is perhaps this application that heralded the awesomeness of blockchain to the world!
 Cryptocurrencies were conceptualized as a way to affect E-commerce transactions without the involvement of a banking intermediary so that costs can be reduced.
 With this in mind, the Bitcoin was born!

 Bitcoin is, without question, the most popular cryptocurrency.
 The Bitcoin uses blockchain mining for validation which helps in the mitigation of fraud.
 The Bitcoin blockchain is an open network with no restrictions on who can access the transaction records.
 The costs, the exchange rates, and every piece of information regarding transactions are available in a transparent and public fashion.

 What started as a simple digital ledger quickly diversified into multiple dimensions delivering a host of practical advantages.
 There are different ways in which the technology manifests itself.
 Some of them are given below.

 Not all blockchain has to be public!
 Multichain is a blockchain application that organizations use to enhance security and prevent unauthorized access to sensitive data.

 The access of the blockchain is restricted to a few relevant people, leave alone validation.